saucelabs/sauce-docs/docs/orchestrate/quickstart-webdriverio.md

 ## How Orchestrate Works

 Sauce Orchestrate uses container technology to package and run your tests in the Sauce Labs cloud.
-See the [Getting Started > How it Works section](/docs/orchestrate/getting-started.md#how-it-works) for more details.
+See [How it Works](/docs/orchestrate/getting-started/#how-it-works) for more details.

 The following example uses a project with a `saucectl` configuration file that is set up to run in Orchestrate.
 See [`saucectl` Configuration](/docs/orchestrate/saucectl-configuration.md) for more information about the configuration and run options available.
 The example also has a Dockerfile for building the container image.
 See [Building Images](/docs/orchestrate/building-images.md) for more information about creating your own container images.